Army Group Centre: Defensive campaign in Poland and Slovakia

 Discussion of the army group's situation in January 1945 should note that the army groups in the east changed names later that month.
 The force known as "Army Group Centre" at the start of the Soviet Vistula-Oder Offensive on 12 January 1945 was renamed "Army Group North" less than two weeks after the offensive commenced.
 At the start of the Vistula-Oder Offensive, the Soviet forces facing Army Group Centre outnumbered the Germans on average by 2:1 in troops, 3:1 in artillery, and 5.5:1 in tanks and self-propelled artillery.
 The Soviet superiority in troop strength grows to almost 3:1 if 200,000 Volkssturm militia are not included in German personnel strength totals.

 Defence of the Reich campaign

 On 25 January 1945, Hitler renamed three army groups.
 Army Group North became Army Group Courland, Army Group Centre became Army Group North, and Army Group A became Army Group Centre.
 Army Group Centre fought in the defence of Slovakia and Bohemia-Moravia as well as sections of the German heartland.

+Between January and February 1945, Army Group Centre sustained 140,000 casualties, including 15,000 dead, 77,000 wounded (not counting non-evacuees), and 48,000 missing.